AnushreeSinha/GTCrimeRate/README.md

 A CS8803-Big Data analysis project

 ## Python libs setup for running py programs
 - Make sure you install pip first.
-Necessary py libs so far include: numpy, scipy
+Necessary py libs so far include: numpy, scipy, matplotlib
 - http://chrisstrelioff.ws/sandbox/2014/06/04/install_and_setup_python_and_packages_on_ubuntu_14_04.html

 ## The algorithm is in kde*.py: